jsmnnn/whatsthatdogv2/README.md

 Submitted by: Jasmine Santiago

-This web app: An upgrading version of What's That Dog
+This web app: An upgraded version of What's That Dog

 Time spent: 5 hours spent in total